Comparing different IATI data publishing and validation tools

 Convert, Validate & Explore by Open Data Services Co-operative will help you convert file types between XML, spreadsheet or CSV, and will check whether the data is valid (you can either upload a file, add a URL or paste XML).
 It also provides some sample data formats for activities and organisations.
 It is free but there is no helpdesk service provided, and data is retained for 7-days.

-Some wider questions to consider when you are choosing a publishing process:
+Section C: Questions to consider when you are choosing a publishing process:

 How much time do you really have to either upload data or learn to use new tools?